Martha Wash: Legacy

 As of 2014, songs featuring Wash's voice have earned fifteen number-one dance singles, placing her among the top singers with the most number-one hits on the U.S. Dance Club Songs chart.
 Her success as one of the leading singers in the genre of house music would garner her honorific title The Queen of Clubland.Martha Wash: The Queen Of Clubland Looks Back.
 NPR.
 Retrieved on January 28, 2019 She has also been referred to as The Voice.
-In Rolling Stone, music critic Jason Newman described Martha Wash as "The Most Famous Unknown Singer of the '90s".
+In Rolling Stone, the critic Jason Newman described Martha Wash as "The Most Famous Unknown Singer of the '90s".

 Martha Wash's work has influenced numerous artists including RuPaul, who stated that "[Wash] merged a gospel voice into pop and dance music seamlessly.
 Her voice speaks to both the church and a pop ear and was built to cut through the bass of a dance club.
 The timbre of her voice is so distinctive and beautiful.
 A lot of gospel-based singers have come and gone in dance music, but she is the one."
-RuPaul acknowledged Wash's song "Carry On" comforted him during his mother's passing.
+RuPaul acknowledged Wash's song "Carry On" comforted him during his mother's death.
 Her single with the C+C Music Factory, "Gonna Make You Sweat (Everybody Dance Now)" was included in the top-ten VH1's "100 Greatest Dance Songs", while "It's Raining Men" ranked at number thirty-five.

 On September 14, 2014, Mighty Real: A Fabulous Sylvester Musical, a Broadway musical about Sylvester, debuted in New York City.
 Wash's likeness was featured in the production and she was portrayed by actress Jacqueline B. Arnold.

-The City of Washington D.C. declared Martha Wash Day in the city in 2016.
-The City of San Francisco, California declared Martha Wash Day in their city.
-In the City of Miami, Florida, Wash was presented with the key to the city.
+In the Washington, D.C., declared Martha Wash Day in the city in 2016.
+San Francisco also declared Martha Wash Day in their city, and in Miami, Wash was presented with the key to the city.
 In 2023, Rolling Stone ranked Wash at number 179 on its list of the 200 Greatest Singers of All Time.